jakobjassmann/ecodes-dk-lidar/scripts/readme.md

 download_files.bat | script to retrieve laz pointclouds and dtm rasters as well as generating local checksums. *(under construction)* checksum_qa.py | Validates checksums for laz pointcloud files and dtm rasters after download.

+Note: Other scripts may be version controlled here for temporary purposes.